elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

 After the supervisor retrieves all child specifications, it proceeds to start its children one by one, in the order they were defined, using the information in the `:start` key in the child specification.
 For our current specification, it will call `KV.Registry.start_link([])`.

-So far `start_link/1` has always receive an empty list of options.
-It is time we change that.
+So far `start_link/1` has always received an empty list of options.
+It is the time we change that.

 ## Naming processes

 While our application will have many buckets, it will only have a single registry.
 So instead of always passing the registry PID around, we can give the registry a name, and always reference it by its name.

 Also, remember buckets were started dynamically based on user input, and that meant we should not use atom names for managing our buckets.
-But the registry is in the opposite situation, we want to start a single registry, preferrably under a supervisor, when our application boots.
+But the registry is in the opposite situation, we want to start a single registry, preferably under a supervisor, when our application boots.

 So let's do that.
 Let's slightly change our children definition to be a list of tuples instead of a list of atoms: